nefariousjosiah/threejs/README.md

 # Three.js projects in order timeline.
-## to view my current project in progress, please go to nefariousjosiah.com
+To view my current project in progress, please go to nefariousjosiah.com

 # The project that made me want to create in threejs.